-Feeling betrayed has got to be one of the worst feeling ever felt, especially when you’re in a relationship.
+Feeling betrayed has got to be one of the worst feelings ever, especially when you’re in a relationship.
 Betrayal however, doesn’t just occur in a relationship, it can happen in the best of friendships too.
 That feeling may very well have you thinking that you can never trust anyone again.
-One thing to note about betrayal in a relationship, is that it isn’t always about infidelity.
-There are many things that can happen to leave us feeling betrayed from a loved one, such as:
+One thing to note about betrayal in a relationship is that it isn’t always about infidelity.
+There are many things that can happen to leave us feeling betrayed by a loved one, such as:

 - White lies.

 The list could go on because each of us feels betrayal and deceit in different ways.
 There is no exact definition of what one can classify as feeling betrayed.
 You see, the feeling of betrayal is an emotion and there’s no other person besides you who can feel that emotion in the way you do.
 While the emotion of feeling betrayed can weigh heavy on your heart, regardless of what happened, there are ways you can learn how to trust after betrayal has hit your life.

 Zero Tolerance Honesty Policy

 If you are really trying to move forward with the person who betrayed you, then you must enable a zero tolerance honesty policy.
 This means you both vow to be nothing but honest to each other from this moment forward as a means to rebuild the trust faster.
 There’s nothing worse than the desire to trust after betrayal only to find out the partner is continuously hiding things still.